andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 The outcome for Tumblr is amazing, they closed a cash sale even though they were unable to produce significant revenue from their enormous number of users and had a large [team of 175](http://en.wikipedia.org/wiki/Tumblr) as at the date of sale.
 All this with the money [potentially running out in a few months](http://techcrunch.com/2013/05/17/tumblr-is-not-impressed/).

-Now whether it is or it isn't a good deal, or a sign of the SV apocalypse, is immaterial to this next exercise.
+Now whether it is or it isn’t a good deal, or a sign of the SV apocalypse, is immaterial to this next exercise.
 Let's undertake in some relatively wild guesswork to see how the founders made out and explore dilution on the way.

 Let's say Tumblr has behaved in a way typical of VC-backed companies, but has done very well in terms of valuation due to its 'hotness' (at least when valuations are talked about).
 Let's say they start with 1 million founding shares.